TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 These rules allow you to compensate for lower grades in single assignments, but ensure a minimal quality in all your milestones as well as in your overall practical work.

+## Early Feedback

+For some of the assignments, early feedback will be given through automated grading.
+Reports typically include a tentative grade.
+Be aware that reports might be delayed due to submissions by other students, server problems, etc.
+We do not give early feedback on the day of a deadline, since this will not be early at all.

 ## Deadlines 2015/16

 In the first quarter, assignments must be submitted weekly until Thursday, 23:59.